Close Btn

 Time-of-Flight Mass Spectrometer: m/z ∝ [time-of-flight]2

 When ions with different m/z are accelerated at the same voltage at the same time, all the ions acquire the same kinetic energy and fly in a field-free region.
 Smaller m/z ions fly faster, and larger m/z ions fly slower, so mass spectra can be obtained by sequentially detecting the ions that reach the detector.
-Since a single ion flight cycle can be completed in tens of microseconds to hundreds of microseconds.
-Theoretically, it is possible to measure more than 10,000 mass spectra per second, but in reality, an appropriate number of mass spectra are summed and then recorded.
+Since a single ion flight cycle can be completed in tens of microseconds to hundreds of microseconds, it is possible to measure more than 10,000 mass spectra per second, but in reality, an appropriate number of mass spectra are summed and then recorded.
 It is possible to record up to 50 mass spectra per second.

 GC-MS Qualitative Analysis